 As there is imminent danger of the buildings from being affected by earthquakes seismic assessment is carried out frequently and suitable seismic retrofitting techniques are carried out to make them resist the damages caused by earthquakes.

 The best advantage of the steps carried out to the buildings as seismic retrofits are capable of giving protection to the buildings against most of the natural calamities like tropical cyclones, tornadoes, and severe winds from thunderstorms.

 The currently available seismic retrofitting is concerned with structural enhancements of the buildings and also offers protection to the non-structural elements so that full-fledged protection is available to the buildings.
 However, more attention is given to the modern buildings to make them earthquake-proof even at the stage of the initial structural design rather than making subsequent modifications made to the buildings after their construction.

 In the present times, the new seismic retrofitting techniques are introduced and these are used with the introduction of new materials like fiber-reinforced polymers, fiber reinforced concrete and high strength steel, etc.

 - Enhancing the level of global capacity or the inherent strength of the building by providing cross braces or new structural walls at the right places in the building.

 - Drastically reducing the seismic demand of the building by using the techniques of supplementary damping and base isolation systems

 - Providing more strength and capacity of individual structural elements in the building by selectively upgrading the local capacity through deformation, increasing the ductility, strength, or stiffness of individual structural components

 - Undertaking selective weakening retrofit by adopting a suitable counter-intuitive strategy for changing the characteristics of the inelastic mechanism of the structure with due recognition of the built-inn strength and elasticity parameters of the building.

 - Providing sliding connections like passageway bridges to allow additional movement between seismically independent structures in the building

-- Add more numbers of seismic friction dampers to provide the building with required amounts of damping for additional stiffness in the building.
+- Add more numbers of seismic friction dampers to provide the building with the required amounts of damping for additional stiffness in the building.